Call now in confidence immediate help & advice 24/7

 This assessment can be repeated at various times during the recovery journey to identify how the addiction is evolving.

-The AUDIT (Alcohol Use Disorders Identification Test) assessment
+The AUDIT (Alcohol Use Disorders Identification Test) Drug & Alcohol Rehab Assessment

-This assessment has proven to be highly effective in people all over the world from all different backgrounds.
+This drug and alcohol assessment has proven to be highly effective in people all over the world from all different backgrounds.
 It’s an assessment that focuses on alcohol intake and establishes whether a person has developed a problem.

 It might also reveal that a person has developed a dependency.